-Among the tankless water heater disadvantages is that not only do you pay over twice as much initially for them, but they’re higher maintenance than traditional units.
-They have a heat exchanger that must be replaced every few years (more or less depending on the condition of your water and the sort of exchanger packaged with the unit), and that can run a couple to several hundred dollars.
-So unless your need for endless hot water balances these draw-backs of the tankless models, I’d avoid them until their price comes down a little more.
+Among the tankless water heater disadvantages is this.
+Not only do you pay over twice as much initially for them.
+But they need higher maintenance effort than traditional units.
+Why?
+Because you must replace the heat exchanger in tankless heaters every few years.
+More perhaps, or less often, based on your water condition.
+Harder water usually means shorter life for these exchangers.
+Now the heat exchanger can run a couple to several hundred dollars.
+So unless your need for endless hot water balances these draw-backs, avoid them until their price drops more.

 This hot water delay happens due to the following factors.
-These water heaters do not activate until they sense actual water flow within, they do not keep any reservoir of hot water.
-Plus, there is a slight delay between the time they detect water flow, and when the heaters actually kick on.
-This delay may only be a second or two, but folks often site it as a drawback of no-tank water heating.
+These water heaters do not turn on until they sense actual water flow.
+Plus, they hold no hot water in reserve.
+Further, there is a slight delay between the time they detect water flow, and when the heaters kick on.
+This delay may only be a second or two.
+But folks often say that it is still a drawback of no-tank water heating.
 All of these add to the to the dreaded tankless hot water delay.

-Electric Tankless Water Heaters Require Very High Current Wiring
+Electric Tankless Water Heaters Need High Current Wiring

-If Power Fails, So Also Does the Tankless Hot Water
+If Power Fails, So Does Tankless Hot Water

-True of the electrically powered tankless systems, since no reserve tank of pre heated water exists in this type of heating.
+True of the powered tankless water systems, since no reserve tank of pre heated water exists in this heater type.
 Further, most residential generators do not produce enough emergency power to run a tankless water heater.
-Gas fueled units may also require a small amount of electricity from the mains to run their control systems, and so, even certain gas units would not function during power outages.
-Available hot water would disappear almost immediately after turning on a connected hot water faucet.
-For this reason, it might be wise to keep a traditional gas water heater tank in the basement, connected to the plumbing system through valves, that you could engage when electricity is lost.
+Gas fueled units may also need some mains power to run their control systems.
+So, even these gas units would not work in power failures.
+Available hot water would go away almost right away after opening a hot water faucet.
+For this reason, keep a gas water heater tank in the basement.
+Connect it to your pipe system through valves.
+Then, you could switch it in if you lose power.

 Claims abound that you can get as much a fifty percent fuel savings with these continuous flow hot water systems.
 If true, switching to them from the traditional water heater tank COULD be worth it over time; especially in communities with well-conditioned (soft) water, where the exchangers would tend to last longer.
-But recovering your investment can take as long as 22 years.
-That would amount to a savings of the cost of replacing two or three traditional tanks, assuming that the tankless unit would last 22 years.
+But getting back your investment can take as long as 22 years.
+That would save of the cost of replacing two or three traditional tanks.
+We assume here that the tankless unit would last 22 years.

-Tankless Water Heaters, Different from Instant Hot Water
+Tankless Water Heater Disadvantages: Different from Instant Hot Water

-Output Water Temperature Can Vary with Water Pressure
+Output Water Temp Can Vary with Water Pressure

 No Hot Water when Flow is a Trickle